josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

 - Long-only: w_t(i) ≥ 0 for all assets i.
 - Fully invested: sum_i w_t(i) = 1.
 We explicitly do not include a cash sleeve.
 This forces the agent to remain allocated to crypto risk rather than trivially "go to cash," which matters for fair comparison against crypto benchmarks [jiang2017eIIE, lucarelli2020dqlcrypto].
-- Per-asset caps: optional caps on single-asset concentration (default max_weight_per_asset = 0.35).
+- Per-asset caps: optional caps on single-asset concentration (default max_weight_per_asset = None, meaning no cap; can be set to values like 0.35 to limit any single asset to 35% of portfolio).
 - Daily turnover cap: we apply an L1 turnover constraint ||w_t − w_{t−1}||_1 ≤ τ, where τ = 0.30 by default.
 This models realistic liquidity/impact limits.

 All agents are evaluated with the same constraints, so that differences in performance reflect learning behavior and not looser assumptions about trading aggressiveness [lucarelli2020dqlcrypto].